Nicholas Swallow and Other Charities… Caring for Whittlesford people since the 15th Century.

-When properties are available to let, they will be advertised before the Feoffees meet to select the most suitable tenant(s) on the basis of greatest need at that time.
+When properties are available to let, they will be advertised before the Trustees meet to select the most suitable tenant(s) on the basis of greatest need at that time.

 Most of the properties have central heating, modern kitchens and bathrooms and vary in size between one and three bedrooms.

-The Feoffees normally meet four times a year to consider in strictest confidence cases where help can be provided.
+The Trustees normally meet four times a year to consider in strictest confidence cases where help can be provided.

 How can I help the Charity?

-Please contact the Clerk if you are interested in becoming a Feoffee or would like to help the Charity in some practical way.
+Please contact the Clerk if you are interested in becoming a Trustee or would like to help the Charity in some practical way.

-Other Feoffees: – John Jennings, Tim Teversham, Robert Cassels, Martyn Postle, Karen Wright, Kay Molloy, Judy Richardson, Annie Appleyard & Elaine Carter.
+Other Trustees: Tim Teversham, Robert Cassels, Martyn Postle, Karen Wright, Kay Molloy, Annie Appleyard, Elaine Carter, Lionel Ginsberg and Paul Eccleston.

 Clerk - Johnny Goodman

 Address : 56 The Lane, Hauxton Cambridge CB22 5HP

 Telephone : (01223) 873195 / 07770 624 769